Mastering Computer Science

 We will be pioneers of the future

-Computer science will organically connect the world and realize new products, systems, and services one after another.
-Computer science will expand the functionality of people, companies, society, and the Earth.
+Computer science organically connects the world and generates a succession of new products, systems, and services.
+Computer science expands the functionality of people, companies, society, and the planet.

-The technological elements that constitute this “power to connect the world” are the “five elements of computer science,” consisting of (1) the first layer related to Science, (2) the second layer in which Technology, (3) Engineering, and (4) Design interconnect in an integrated manner, and (5) the third layer that carries Human Science.
-Our research themes cover a wide variety of research fields, from the fundamentals of computer science to its applications, and we conduct a wide range of joint research with research institutions and companies outside the university.
+There are five technological elements of computer science that constitute the power to connect the world, divided into three layers.
+The first layer is (1) Science; the second layer is an integrated package of (2) Technology, (3) Engineering, and (4) Design; and the third layer is (5) Human Science.
+Our research covers a wide variety of fields, from the fundamentals of computer science to its applications, and we are involved in a wide range of joint research projects with external research institutions and companies.

-The education in the Department of Computer Science is designed to enable students to effectively absorb the five elements of computer science.
-Human resources who can freely manipulate computer science will change the world.
-We hope you will challenge the limitless possibilities of computer science in this environment that integrates the humanities and engineering.
+The Department of Computer Science equips students to effectively absorb the five elements of computer science.
+Those with the skills to fully utilize computer science will change the world.
+We look forward to seeing our students challenge the limitless possibilities of computer science in this unique environment that integrates the humanities and engineering.

-The essence of “computer science” is an applied academic discipline that takes knowledge and technology developed in various specialized fields, generalizes them by coating them with innovative information technology (IT), and makes them applicable to a variety of other fields.
-Computer science connects knowledge and technology, technology and systems, systems and people, people and companies, and companies and the world.
+Computer science is an applied academic discipline that takes knowledge and technology from a variety of specialized fields and generalizes them in the context of innovative information technology (IT) so that they can be applied in other fields.
+Computer science connects knowledge with technology, technology with systems, systems with people, people with companies, and companies with the wider world.

-Starting with the study of the mathematical aspects of information, students deepen their understanding and skills in the core elements of IT (hardware, software, networks, and databases) through experiments and exercises in small group work.
-Essential subjects, with graduation research as the core, comprehensively develop students’ abilities to apply knowledge, think critically and logically, explore issues, solve problems, and communicate with others, aiming to help them acquire applied skills that will enable them to engage in advanced research and development.
-Half of our students go on to graduate school.
+Starting with the mathematical principles of information, students use small-group experiments and exercises to deepen their understanding and skills in the core elements of IT (hardware, software, networks, and databases).
+Essential subjects, predicated on graduation research, comprehensively develop the ability to apply knowledge, think critically and logically, explore issues, solve problems, and communicate with others.
+In this way, students acquire the applied skills needed for high-level R&D work.
+About half of our students continue on to graduate school.

 Intelligence Science

-When asked, “What do you think intelligence is?” many students respond with answers such as “the ability to think in order to solve problems” or “the ability to create new things.
-At the same time, they consider the implementation of such functions on a computer to be artificial intelligence.
-However, this only describes a very limited aspect of “intelligence.
-Furthermore, the brain itself, which controls the core of human “intelligence,” is nothing more than a mass of mainly glial cells and neurons, and we still do not know how “I” consciousness arises from it.
-In other words, although we have a concept of what “intelligence” is, we still do not fully understand the structure and mechanism of the system.
+When asked, “What do you think intelligence is?” many students will say it is the ability to solve problems, or the ability to create new things.
+And most people would classify a computer with this ability as artificial intelligence.
+However, this constitutes only a very limited aspect of intelligence.
+The human brain, the core of human intelligence, is little more than a mass of glial cells and neurons, and we still do not know where consciousness and the sense of self comes from.
+In other words, though we have an overall concept of what intelligence is, we still do not fully understand the structure and mechanism of intelligence.

-In the Intelligence Science course, four to five faculty members from the Department of Computer Science and Technology will continue to ask students what “intelligence” is over the course of half a semester, based on their respective expertise (cognitive science, brain science, pattern recognition, machine learning, etc.).
-As a result, students will be able to consider the meaning of “intelligence” from multiple perspectives based on their own interests and concerns throughout the course, and acquire the ability to discuss and design what “intelligence” is with others through group work.
-In addition, students will be able to hone their wisdom in considering the further possibilities and limitations of current artificial intelligence research.
+Intelligence Science lectures are presented by four or five faculty members from the Department of Computer Science and Technology with expertise in fields such as cognitive science, brain science, pattern recognition, and machine learning.
+Over the course of half a semester, students are prompted to consider the fundamental nature of intelligence, and explore the meaning of intelligence from multiple perspectives based on their own interests and ideas.
+Through group work, students develop the ability to design and discuss with others the question of what intelligence is.
+In addition, students hone their understanding of the possibilities as well as limitations of current artificial intelligence research.

 Computer Science Experiments A